 Although the first five slides might be the most important in attracting your audience’s attention, they only serve as the first act of an elaborate performance, as your fifth slide acts as the end of your opening credits.
 The next step is to convince your listeners to invest in you.

 After drawing people in, give them a good reason to stay.
 Walk your audience through the succeeding chapters of your pitch.
-Refer to your earlier slides, particularly the existing conflict in which you have a unique solution to.
+Refer to your earlier slides, particularly the existing conflict to which you have a unique solution.
 This is your opportunity to present your products and services, your business strategy, and your current standing in the market.
-While emotional appeal works in hooking your listeners, giving actual facts and data will help strengthen your pitch.
+While emotional appeal hooks your listeners, giving facts and data will help strengthen your pitch.

 The Power of Five Slides